 Please visit the Johns Hopkins Coronavirus Resource page for a global perspective.

-We have temporarily suspended online scheduling and ask that all new or established patients call the office at 412-685-3373 to schedule an appointment.
+We have temporarily suspended online scheduling except for phone calls and E-visits.
+For an in-office appointment scheduling, we ask that you call the office at 412-685-3373.

-Patients with any respiratory symptoms, fever, or recent travel to affected countries are asked NOT to enter our office.
+Patients with any respiratory symptoms, fever, exposure to a COVID19 positive patient, or recent travel to affected countries are asked NOT to enter our office.
 This policy will ensure the safety of our staff and vulnerable patient population.

 All patients with respiratory symptoms will be offered a phone visit or E-visit with their regular doctor.